Kagyu Samye Ling Monastery and Tibetan Centre: History

 to make available to the public facilities for study and meditation based on Buddhist and other religious teaching leading to mental and spiritual well-being: and to provide guidance for those in need of such help: and in particular the utilisation of the property known as Johnstone House, Eskdalemuir, for such purposes.

-Initially the community there was led there by a Canadian Theravada monk named Anandabodhi.
+Initially the community was led there by a Canadian Theravada monk named Anandabodhi.
 When the community declined, Anandabodhi returned to Canada; he was subsequently ordained in the Tibetan Vajrayana tradition and enthroned as Namgyal Rinpoche by the 16th Gyalwa Karmapa.